FAU-Inf2/sesame/README.md

 The database containing the mined methods, their JavaDoc comments and the computed similarity values is not included in this repository.
 Use the Zenodo link above to retrieve it.
+To obtain the source code of the analyzed repositories, invoke `make pull` in the `src` directory.